 covered in the usual jungle plants.

-reach the mighty Maroni River in the early afternoon,
+Maroni River in the early afternoon,

 and try to find lunch.
 End up with small cooking bananas and biscuits.
 The